 Le Avanguardie in Austria.
 Pittura del

-dopoguerra da Kokoschka a Schmalix
+dopoguerra da Kokoschka a Schmalix,

 Milan, Ferrara, Rome, Bolzano, Genoa